 In these days of psychology and feeling, doctrine is not very popular.
-But it is absolutely necessary for the salvation of true Christians!
-This study briefly explores the basic doctrines of God.
+But it is absolutely necessary for the salvation!
+Here are the basic doctrines.

-The doctrine of resurrection is one of the chief teachings of Christianity.
-In fact, our very hope hangs on it!
-For those of us called and chosen in this age, the first resurrection is especially vital.
+The doctrine of resurrection is a chief teachings of Christianity.
+For those called and chosen in this age, the first resurrection is especially vital.

 What is faith?
 Is it something we work up or does God give it to us?
 Do we have the faith to be saved?
 Do we really trust God?

 Increasing knowledge without the capacity to process it leads to insanity.
 To combat information overload, we must get back to the basics of Christianity.

 Israel experienced a type of baptism in passing through the Red Sea on the last day of Unleavened Bread.
 Baptism symbolizes death, burial, and resurrection.